Delaware Best Places to Retire - A Guide

 Economy and Delaware Cost of Living

 Marginal Income Tax Rates.
-Delaware's top marginal income tax rate is 6.95%, which goes into effect with incomes over $60,000.
+Delaware's top marginal income tax rate goes from 2.2% to 6.6%, which goes into effect with incomes over $60,000.

 Sales Tax: Delaware has no state sales tax, although some cities have one.

 Property Taxes: Property taxes in Delaware are one of the lowest of any state at .43% of assessed fair market value.

 Social security exemption.
 Since social security benefits are not taxed in Delaware, and because up to $12,500 of pension income (including capital gains, interest, and dividends) is exempt from state taxes for people aged 60 and over, most retirees will pay little or no income tax to Delaware.

 Here is information about its Senior Property Tax Relief program.